 And almost 80% Anki…

-- It’s hard to work with spreadsheets (especially when trying to quickly copy and paste lines of text into cells and create something like this).
+Especially when trying to quickly copy and paste lines of text into cells and create something like this).

-- They’re just not efficient work machines: spending a lot of time working online in med school, I need access to custom software and things like Chrome extensions.
+Spending a lot of time working online in med school, I need access to custom software and things like Chrome extensions.
 Tablet OS systems are limited here.

-Basically I share a lot of the same conclusions Ali Abdaal comes down to in this video comparing the Macbook (laptop) to the iPad (tablet)…
+Basically, I share a lot of the same conclusions Ali Abdaal comes down to in this video comparing the Macbook (laptop) to the iPad (tablet)…

 I also agree when he says an iPad can’t replace a laptop.

 So what would I have done looking back?

 The sensible me?
 Would have forsaken a tablet altogether and invested the money into upgrading to a better laptop (assuming my Air would still have died).

 The greedy me who wanted both devices?
 Probably have gone for a cheaper, yet just as functional (for my use-case at least), tablet.
 Something like the Samsung Galaxy Tab Lite series that I’ve seen some of my colleagues using.